ontheroadjp/deepl-clipboard-translater/docs/deepl-translate.md

-# DeepL Translate English Tool
+# DeepL Clipboard Translater Tool

 ## Overview

-This document provides a specification for the `deepl-translate-en.py` script.
+This document provides a specification for the `deepl-clipboard-translater.py` script.

 ## Purpose

-The `deepl-translate-en.py` script is a command-line tool that translates Japanese text to English.
-It is designed to be simple and easy to use, integrating with the system clipboard for input.
+The `deepl-clipboard-translater.py` script is a command-line tool that translates text from the clipboard into a specified language.
+The source language is automatically detected by the DeepL API.

 ## Features

--   Translates Japanese text from the clipboard to English.
+-   Translates text from the clipboard.
+-   Automatically detects the source language.
+-   Allows specifying the target language from a set of supported languages (JA, EN, ZH, KO).
+-   Defaults to English if no target language is specified.
 -   Uses the DeepL API for translation.
 -   Securely handles the API key using a `.env` file.
 -   Outputs the translated text to standard output.
--   Provides clear error messages for common issues (e.g., missing API key, empty clipboard, API errors).
+-   Provides clear error messages for common issues.

 ## Technical Details